Stripe order in quasicrystals: - Ising model on the octagonal tiling

-The Ammann-Beenker tiling exhibits a bipartite structure, which plays a crucial role in enabling the N\'eel ordered state characterized by the formation of two interpenetrating sublattices with opposite spin orientations, Fig.~\ref{fig:phases_def}(a).
-The N\'eel state is the ground state for $J_2=0$ below $T_{N}/J_{1}=2.386\left(2\right)$ \citep{ledue95, repetowicz99, wessel03}.
-This finding demonstrates that quasicrystalline systems can support conventional long-range magnetic order, despite their aperiodic structure, indicating that the emerging correlation length overcomes the inherent fractal structure of the lattice \cite{gardner77}.
+The Ammann--Beenker tiling exhibits a bipartite structure, which plays a crucial role in enabling the N\'eel ordered state characterized by the formation of two interpenetrating sublattices with opposite spin orientations, Fig.~\ref{fig:phases_def}(a).
+The N\'eel state is the ground state for $J_2=0$ below $T_{\typeN}/J_{1}=2.386\left(2\right)$ \cite{ledue95, repetowicz99, wessel03}.
+This finding demonstrates that quasicrystalline systems can support conventional long-range magnetic order, despite their aperiodic structure, indicating that the emerging correlation length overcomes the non-trivial geometric structure of the lattice~\cite{gardner77}.

 On the opposite limit, $J_1=0$, we expect a stripe-like state, where each of these sublattices exhibits a N\'eel superstructure, analogous to what happens in the square lattice, Fig.~\ref{fig:phases_def}(b).
 Because of the local eightfold rotational symmetry, we expect four equivalent stripe ground states, as we discuss in detail in Section~\ref{sec:stripe}.